-Most likely, the USB device not reading problem would be fixed by running a first-aid diagnostic on it.
-Though, if it is corrupted or has an incompatible file system, then you might have to format it altogether.
-To learn how to fix a flash drive that won’t read, you can quickly format it in the following manner.
+Most likely, the USB device not reading problem would be fixed by running the first-aid diagnostic on it.
+Though, if it is corrupted or has an incompatible file system, then you might have to format it all together.
+To learn how to fix a flash drive that won't read, you can quickly format it in the following manner.

 1. Before you start, make sure that the USB drive is connected properly to the system and that there is no debris in the port.

 2. Now, go to Finder > Applications > Utilities and launch the Disk Utility application on your Mac.
 From the sidebar, select the connected USB drive.
 If you can't see it, then go to the View option and choose to show all devices.